 Depending on your family dynamic, talking about money or a divorce can be an uncomfortable conversation, but a necessary one to make your wishes known as you get older.
 Initiating open communication among your children and solidifying intentions in writing as to why you want to transfer ownership will help alleviate misunderstandings or unnecessary financial family disputes down the road.

-Theres some questions you will want to ask yourself initially as well.
+There are some questions you will want to ask yourself initially as well.
 What is the amount of the life insurance policy being transferred?
 Will any portion be subject to a gift tax?
 How will future payments be made?
-How will this differ than those included in your estate plans?
+How will this different than those included in your estate plans?
 These are all questions and parts of the process you will want to iron out before moving forward.

 How to Transfer Your Life Insurance